Samay: When Time Strikes: Plot

-Malvika goes to the shop to investigate, where the assistant says that her eyesight is perfect, but her vision is very weak.
-Malvika does not realize what he means, but after learning that the assistant did not turn up that day, she realizes that she talked with the killer (whom she could not see, as the room was dark).
+When Malvika goes to the shop to investigate, the assistant says that her eyesight is perfect, but her vision is very weak.
+Malvika does not realize what he means, but after learning that the assistant did not turn up that day, she realizes that she talked with the potential killer (whom she could not see, as the room was dark).
 Later, she finds out from the list of customers that a person named Amod Parekh, also with eye power -2, visited the same optical shop on the days when all three murdered persons visited the shop, and believes him to be the killer.

 A frustrated Malvika sends her associate Satya to investigate the whereabouts of the killer, while she tries to figure out who the next target is.
 She finds that a renowned musician, who also has a power of -2, is the customer of the shop and is performing the same evening.
 Malvika arranges for a tight security, but the musician is not killed by the killer even after the given time (9 pm).

 Meanwhile, Malvika's associate finds out the killer's address.
 Amod reveals himself to Malvika in front of the musician.
 Amod explains that he was also a graduate from the '94 batch of the police academy, the same batch from which Malvika graduated.
 He explains that his credentials were much better than Malvika's, but he was toppled, as he had poor eyesight with power -2.

 Amod vents out his anger by saying that this same fault did not affect the lives of his victims, in fact, they became famous.
 He also goes on to say that he did not want to kill them, but time was not on their side as somebody else, too had a motive to kill them.
 Malvika thinks that he is trying to prove that she has lost, and he has proved himself a genius, if not as a cop, then as a killer.

 Malvika asks why Amod did not kill the musician.
 Suddenly her associate arrives with a broken pair of glasses retrieved from Amod's house.
 Amod tells her that her daughter was the perfect daughter of the best cop.
 He clarifies that he killed her daughter instead (9 pm), who also has an eyesight power of -2 and came to the same optical shop in the same evening.
 He again taunts Malvika that her eyesight is perfect, but her vision is very weak as she didn't notice her daughter's name in the customers' list.
 Malvika's associate begs her not to kill the killer, as he wants her to do the same.
 However, an angry Malvika shoots the killer dead (12 am).